-Religion in Nazi Germany was complicated by Nazi attitudes towards God, religion and Germany’s churches.
-Contrary to popular opinion, Hitler himself was not an atheist.
-As a boy he had been introduced to Catholicism by his religious mother; he was later educated in a Catholic school and served as a choirboy in his local cathedral.
-Hitler drifted away from the church after leaving home, and his religious views in adulthood are in dispute.
-According to those closest to Hitler, he continued to identify as a Catholic and made financial contributions to the church, though he never attended church or received communion.
-Mein Kampf contains many references to a divine creator, albeit one that does not interfere in the destinies of men.
-Hitler’s early speeches often mentioned the vital role Christianity had played in the history of Germany, emphasising the link between Christian beliefs, morality and German society:
+Nazi attitudes toward God, religion and German churches were complicated.
+Contrary to popular opinion Adolf Hitler was not an atheist.
+As a boy Hitler was introduced to Catholicism by his devoutly religious mother; he was educated in a Catholic school and for a time served as a choirboy in his local cathedral.
+Hitler drifted away from the church after leaving home and his religious views in adulthood are a matter of some dispute.
+According to those closest to Hitler he continued to identify as a Catholic and made regular financial contributions to the church – however he never attended church or received communion.
+Hitler’s book Mein Kampf contains many references to a divine creator, albeit one who does not interfere in the destinies of men.
+Hitler’s early speeches often mentioned God and emphasised the pivotal role of Christianity in German society.
+In an October 1928 speech Hitler said the Nazis “tolerate no one in our ranks who attacks the ideas of Christianity… in fact our movement is Christian.
+We are filled with a desire for Catholics and Protestants to discover one another”.
+In another he argued that:

 - Catholics were guaranteed freedom of religious belief and worship in Nazi Germany